emptybraces/Blender-MyBestPieMenuEver/README.md

 - Quickly changeable to Brushs, Strokes, Blends.
 - Quickly switchable Ctrl+LMB behaviour to Sub Color <-> Erase Alpha.
 - Customizable change brush by Shift+LMB.(Setting in preference, default is Soften.)
-- Filterable Brushes and Blends to displayed.
+- Filterable brushes and blend modes to displayed.
-- Shoftcut "Save All Image shortcut"
+- Shortcut button "Save All Images".

 ### [WeightPaint]

 - Shortcut PaintMask switch.
 - Copy the mirrored Vertex Group.
 Possible from selected bones.

+### [Sclupt]

+- Quickly changeable to any Brushs, Strokes.tting in preference, default is Soften.)
+- Filterable brushes to displayed.

 #
 Object Mode